Gubdaman/exchange-rate-site/README.md

 Automapper profiles could be separated (controller-service, service-db model) Custom exceptions in backend
 Translations (i18n on UI)
-Optimization
+Unit tests
+Move interfaces and services to a different place in the Angular app Investigating whenever number formatting (delimiter, ',' or '.' could cause issues when deployed to different server Optimization
 - Not tracking saved exchange rates on get query
 - Add sealed keyword to classes that are not inherited

-# Todo:

-Better validation for requests
-Better error handling
-Unit tests
-Move connection string to appsettings.json
-Logging
-Move interfaces and services to a different place in the Angular app
+(CI/CD)